 GRANTS & FUNDING

 While ventures don’t always follow a neat, pre-determined trajectory (in fact, they only very rarely do!) the early resources needed to support venture development ought to.
 As such, venture support funds through the Nelson Center are designed with a loose “path” in mind, one consistent with our structured approach to venture creation.
-Our early Explore Grants — up to $500 — are focused on helping teams do the early and critical work of finding and validating an unmet need.
-Our subsequent Expand grants — up to $2500 — are designed to help teams build the product or service whose “value proposition” addresses that unmet need.
-And lastly, Breakthrough Lab — our intensive, two-month summer accelerator — provides teams with a stipend and critical resources to take their ventures to the next level.
+Our early Explore Grants — up to $250 — are focused on helping teams do the early and critical work of finding and validating an unmet need.
+Our subsequent Expand grants — up to $1000 — are designed to help teams build the product or service whose “value proposition” addresses that unmet need.
+Breakthrough Lab — our intensive, two-month summer accelerator — provides teams with a stipend and critical resources to take their ventures to the next level.
+And programs like the Brown Venture Prize are designed to support our most advanced founders as they launch their ventures here in Rhode Island and around the world.

 WANT TO BUILD SOMETHING GREAT?